patrickdappollonio/intro-to-openshift/README.md

 ## `docker-compose`?

-`docker-compose` is a simple tool that will explain us the simplicity of orchestrating Docker containers in a simple way.
+`docker-compose` is a simple tool that will allow us the simplicity of orchestrating Docker containers in a simple way.
 This tool **allows us to use YAML in a declarative way to define the state of our containers** and then execute them as instructed.

 Docker for Mac, Docker for Windows and Docker Toolbox already comes with Compose inside.
 For Linux, **go to the Github releases page for Docker Compose and run the two commands offered there**: it'll download and move `docker-compose` to your `$PATH`.